bigfix/developer.bigfix.com/site/reference/types/bes-activation.md

 # type: bes activation

-The &amp;lt;bes activation&amp;gt; inspectors examine the various Analyses that have been activated on the networked BES Clients.
+The &lt;bes activation&lt; inspectors examine the various Analyses that have been activated on the networked BES Clients.

 # active flag of &lt;bes activation&gt; : boolean